 Benjamin Heldfond 18:12

-And the idea that also the our happy divorce, you know, is Atlanta unicorns and you know, Rainbow waterfalls and isn’t just not the case, right?
-I mean, yes, Nikki and I are we traveled together, we you know, we all go with family dinners.
-Once a week, we live seven houses.
+And the idea that also our happy divorce, you know, is Atlanta unicorns and you know, Rainbow waterfalls and isn’t just the case, right?
+I mean, yes, Nikki and I are we traveled together, we all go with family dinners.
+Once a week, we live in seven houses.
 So it’s a little obscene, right? absurd.
 But we still have our challenges.
-We still parent different we still have arguments, you know, we you said beginning there landmines everywhere, to step in, in the middle of divorce and even later on, but if those issues need to be separate from the divorce, because I believe that Nikki and I would have those issues, if anybody has a teenager at home, right?
-You know, I co parent with my current, current like, with my wife, with our two kids, we have different parenting styles.
+We still parent differently we still have arguments, you know, we said beginning there landmines everywhere, to step in, in the middle of a divorce and even later on, but if those issues need to be separated from the divorce, because I believe that Nikki and I would have those issues, if anybody has a teenager at home, right?
+You know, I co-parent with my current, current like, with my wife, with our two kids, we have different parenting styles.
 So Nikki and I have different parenting styles.
 So we would have those disagreements.
 Anyways, but it’s a boat.
 You said it’s about communicating and cooperating.
 And I love the word co right.
 Yeah, very close together.
 And we do it together.

 I love when you say that.
 Well, listen, our happy divorce.
 Please go to our happy divorce, calm.
 Reach out.
 If you need help.
 I’m sure there’s an email link there.
 I know